percona/psmdb-docs/docs/install/source.md

 To build Percona Server for MongoDB manually, you need the following:

-- A modern C++ compiler capable of compiling C++17 like GCC 8.2 or newer
+- A modern C++ compiler capable of compiling C++20.
+You may use GCC 11.3 or newer
 - Amazon AWS Software Development Kit for C++ library
 - Python 3.7.x and Pip modules.
 - The set of dependencies for your operating system.
 The following table lists dependencies for Ubuntu 22.04 and Red Hat Enterprise 9 and compatible derivatives: